Hasidic Women in the United States

 The emphasis on a religious education for Hasidic boys developed into a network of distinctive Eastern European yeshivas, producing more Hasidic scholars and rabbis to serve far-flung communities.
 Yet throughout the nineteenth century, women and girls were never expected to move past a basic literacy in daily and holiday prayers.
-That certain women functioned as respected scholars or mystical rebbetzins (female spiritual leaders or teachers), in the movement’s early decades is hotly contested by Jewish historians today.
+Whether certain women functioned as respected scholars or mystical rebbetzins (female spiritual leaders or teachers), in the movement’s early decades is hotly contested by Jewish historians today.
 Only in the early twentieth century, when it became clear that young Hasidic women hungry for literacy were pursuing education through secular state schools (or the forbidden movements of Zionism and socialism), did Hasidic education for girls develop in Eastern Europe, for example, in the Bais Ya’akov school system, founded by Sarah Schenirer in Poland.
 This educational awakening of Hasidic women not incidentally paralleled feminist movements in prewar Western Europe.
 Tragically, the new Hasidic girls’ academies served only one generation before their destruction in the Holocaust.
 By the time that agents of the Nazi Holocaust swept entire Hasidic villages into death camps, many Hasidim had already fled to transplanted communities in North America and Israel.
 From the 1920s to 1950s, a steady stream of displaced Hasidic leaders, followers, activists, and refugees flowed into low-income Jewish neighborhoods in Brooklyn and Jerusalem.
 Postwar Hasidism quickly flourished, rebuilding each devastated community of separate and scholarly lineage.
 Today, descendants of the Lubavitcher, Satmar, Belzer, Ger, Bobover, and other sects populate Hasidic communities on several continents.

 Women have served as important agents of faith and family life in the transmission of Hasidic belief to new generations of followers, their public roles increasing with educational experience.
 Although Hasidic sects in America continue to differ in the work and educational opportunities permitted to women, without question one of the most profound postwar changes overall has been schooling for girls.
 The rapid expansion of Hasidic parochial schools and girls’ yeshivas, however, has not meant that women have joined the ranks of scholarly men as religious authority figures rendering interpretation of Jewish law.
 Girls’ schools primarily serve to protect Hasidic daughters from the secular influences of the “outside” society, rather than introducing them to the advanced Talmudic curriculum typical of boys’ education.

-In the United States today, the Hasidic male, in black coat, black hat, zizit fringes, beard, and sidecurls, is easily recognized today as a symbol of ultra-Orthodox Judaism and Talmud scholarship.
+In the United States today, the Hasidic male, in black coat, black hat, zizit fringes, beard, and sidecurls, is easily recognized today as a symbol of ultra-Orthodox Judaism and Lit. "teaching," "study," or "learning."
+A compilation of the commentary and discussions of the amora'im on the Mishnah.
+When not specified, "Talmud" refers to the Babylonian Talmud.Talmud scholarship.
 Visually, he summarizes an ongoing commitment to religious practices once confined to the Jewish shtetls of Eastern Europe.
 His yeshiva training and devotion to daily piety make him a “holy man” in our secular society, although some more assimilated Jews find the Hasidic life-style anachronistic or embarrassing.
 Far less visible is the contemporary Hasidic woman, though no less devout.
 While her secular education is limited to high school and perhaps some vocational training, she is often a family breadwinner, working outside the home—and this is considered perfectly appropriate, if such work frees a scholarly husband for study or pays for children’s yeshiva tuition.
 Economic roles for Hasidic women include shopkeeping, teaching in girls’ religious schools, secretarial and computer jobs, and work with a specific Jewish purpose: for instance, matchmaking, and catering simhas (weddings and other celebrations).

 Outside their own communities, Hasidic women are not as identifiable as their male counterparts.
 Their dress is modest, one truly distinguishing feature being the sheytl (wig) or tikhel (scarf) worn by all married women.
 Indeed, in styled wigs some Hasidic women look far more glamorous than their assimilated Jewish counterparts.
 (Consequently, while all ultra-Orthodox women cover their hair, unique to Hasidim is the practice among some women to wear a small scarf on top of the wig, to prevent the wig from itself becoming a possible breach of modesty.)
-But the laws of zeni`ut (modesty) are strictly observed, including monthly visits to the Mikveh (the ritual immersion bath required after menstruation).
-Hasidic customs of modesty also prohibit mixed social events, mixed swimming at summer vacation retreats, coeducation or women performing in front of men.
+But the laws of Modestyzeni`ut (modesty) are strictly observed, including monthly visits to the Ritual bathMikveh (the ritual immersion bath required after menstruation).
+Hasidic customs of modesty also prohibit mixed social events, mixed swimming at summer vacation retreats, coeducation, or women performing in front of men.
 A strong women’s culture results from such constant segregation by gender, and in the Lubavitcher movement, women have published articulate explanations of their roles in the separate women’s sphere.